Data, Infrastructure and Sustainability Summit UK

 Speaker

-Giles Lindsay Group Chief Information Officer Lif3away
+Giles Lindsay Group Chief Information Officer Agile Delta

 Fireside Chat: Water Usage in Data Centres – The Hidden Cost as Enterprises Scale to Meet the Demands of AI